 - Postgraduate Organising Committee for The English Showcase (10th April 2019)

 - Postgraduate Organising Committee for the Midlands4Cities Research Festival (23rd May 2019)

 Presentations and talks

-'When Santa Forgot and Gina made Friends: How two British dementia charity video campaigns represent people with dementia and are received by members of the public’, at the Stylistics and Discourse Analysis Reading Group’s symposium Character Building: A symposium on constructing character and identity in real and fictional worlds (the University of Nottingham 10/05/19).
+'When Santa Forgot and Gina made Friends: How two British dementia charity video campaigns represent people with dementia and are received by members of the public’.
+The Stylistics and Discourse Analysis Reading Group’s symposium Character Building: A symposium on constructing character and identity in real and fictional worlds (University of Nottingham, UK, 10/05/2019).

 ‘Heroic boys and friendly girls?
-Comparing how LEGO City and LEGO Friends represent the world and children’s place within it’, for the Language & Emotion evening for Nottingham’s Pint of Science Festival 2019 (aimed at members of the public, 22/05/19).
-This also included a collaboration with a local artist, Matt Young, who gave a creative reaction to my topic in the form of a painting titled 'Boring binary'.
+Comparing how LEGO© City and LEGO© Friends represent the world and children’s place within it’.
+Language & Emotion evening for Nottingham’s Pint of Science Festival 2019 (22/05/2019).
+For this Pint of Science Festival, I also collaborated with a local artist, Matt Young, who gave a creative reaction to my topic in the form of a painting titled 'Boring binary'.

 - Research Assistant for Linguistic Profiling for Professionals (2017-18)

 - Volunteer at Headway, a care centre for adults with brain injuries in Nottingham (2016)